JGCRI/gcam-doc/gcam-build.md

 In addtion the PATH variable may need to be updated so that GCAM can find the `jvm.dll`.
 Note that this is the purpose of the `<GCAM Workspace>/exe/run-gcam.bat` wrapper.
 Users can take a look at this file to understand how GCAM detects the JAVA_HOME and updates the PATH accordingly.

 #### 2.3.3 Java on Mac
-Java on the Mac is complicated by Apple's custom Java installation and subsequent removal of said Java since OSX 10.10+.
-The Apple version is only up to the now ancient Java version 1.6.
-It can still be installed on newer version of OS X with an explicit download.
+Note since GCAM now requires Java 1.7+ the old Apple supplied Java installation is no longer supported.
 All versions of OS X can still use a more recent version of Java from Oracle/openJDK instead (**note** users must install the JDK, not the JRE).
 Even if users on OS X 10.10+ install the Oracle/openJDK version of Java they may still be prompted to install the old Apple JDK when running GCAM or the Model Interface.
 Note the purpose of the `<GCAM Workspace>/exe/run-gcam.command` wrapper is partially to detect and work around some of these issues.
 For users that are being asked to install the old Apple JDK even if the newer version is installed they can try the following edit to the Java JDK Info.plist file in Terminal to resolve the issue:

 ```
 JAVA_HOME=$(/usr/libexec/java_home)